 3. Do you need a white glove service?

-You’ll need a white glove service if your goods require special care and set up.
-This type of service caters for bespoke requirements for a particular piece of cargo.
+You’ll need a white-glove service if your goods require special care and setup.
+This type of service caters to bespoke requirements for a particular piece of cargo.
 This can include things like assembling goods, installation and so on.

 4. Are your goods packed in a container securely so they will not move in transit?